 Rachel Zafar joined the Tampa Bay Watch team in 2015.
 Interested in marine life conservation and new to the area from New Jersey, Rachel discovered Tampa Bay Watch while researching volunteer opportunities nearby.
 She earned a B.A. in International Relations from the University of Delaware, and she worked in project management in the logistics industry prior to moving to Florida.
 During her time at Tampa Bay Watch, she has supported the development team and now currently serves on the administrative and accounting side of the organization.
 In her free time, Rachel loves traveling, gardening, skiing, and spending time at the beach with her family.

-Jon came on board with Tampa Bay Watch in 2015.
+Jon joined Tampa Bay Watch in 2015.
 Originally from Illinois, he moved to Florida in 2005 to escape the cold winters and be closer to his family.
 Jon is our Bay View Community Room coordinator, planning the weddings that take place here at Tampa Bay Watch.
 When not planning weddings, Jon enjoys gardening, cooking and playing with his dogs.